geonetwork/core-geonetwork/INSTALL.md

 git fetch origin; git checkout <name of branch>

-3.	compile web application with proper profile: mvn clean install -U -P <profile name>
+3.	compile web application with proper profile: mvn clean install -U -Dsxt.properties=<profile name>

 4.
 	• If this is an update and the application is already deployed then follow the next pre-steps: